vlam0120/metadefender-github-action/README.md

     * Scan timeout (second) per file
 	* default: 60
   * github-token
-    * github token use to comment on a pull request if there are issues found
+    * github token is used to comment on a pull request if there are issues found
 	* default: empty

 Sample YML file